redhat-marketplace/datactl/README.md

 // Must be logged in to the cluster

-// Add the dataservice as a source, to which you are logged into with your current context datactl sources add dataservice --use-default-context --allow-self-signed=true --namespace=redhat-marketplace
+// Add the dataservice as a source, to which you are logged into with your current context datactl sources add dataservice --use-default-context --insecure-skip-tls-verify=true --allow-self-signed=true --namespace=redhat-marketplace

 // Pull the data from dataservice sources oc datactl export pull --source-type=dataservice